eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 XML Dynamic Types
 -----------------

-XML Dynamic Types allows creating Dynamic Types to *eProsima Fast RTPS* directly defining them through XML.
+XML Dynamic Types allows creating *eProsima Fast RTPS Dynamic Types* directly defining them through XML.
 It allows any application to change TopicDataTypes without modifying its source code.

 XML Structure
 ^^^^^^^^^^^^^

-The XML Types definition (``<types>``, types tag) can be placed similarly to the profiles tag inside the XML file.
+The XML Types definition (``<types>`` tag) can be placed similarly to the profiles tag inside the XML file.
 It can be a stand-alone XML Types file or be a child of the Fast-RTPS XML root tag (``<dds>``).
 Inside the types tag, there must be one or more type tags (``<type>``).